Skip to content

 The Block U Logo

-Used primarily as a design element and when the official logo won’t fit.
-Also directed at internal and in-state audiences already familiar with the Utah brand.
+This logo is intended primarily as a design element in an academic setting and should be used when the Institutional University of Utah logo is not suitable.
+Its use is most appropriate for internal and in-state audiences who are already familiar with the University’s brand.

 A uNID is required to download University Brand Assets.